Deafness in Thailand

-Deafness in Thailand refers to the population and culture of Deaf Hard of Hearing people in Thailand.
+Deafness in Thailand refers to the population and culture of Deaf and Hard of Hearing people in Thailand.
 Deafness in Thailand includes language emergence, organizations, healthcare, employment, schooling, and civil rights.

 Language emergence

 Deaf and hard of hearing people in Thailand use Thai Sign Language (TSL) or Modern Thai Sign Language (MTSL).
 TSL was officially labeled "the national language of deaf people in Thailand" in 1999.
 TSL is related to American Sign Language (ASL) and belongs to the same language family as ASL because of American-trained educators in Thailand in the 1950s.
 Indigenous sign languages still exist in Thailand, but aren't as widely used.
 Old Bangkok Sign Language and Changmai Sign Language were used more in the 1950s, but are mostly used now by older deaf generations.
 Bangkok has the highest concentration of deaf people with Changmai following in second.

 Not much is known about the origins of TSL or MTSL, but it is known that TSL is used mostly by Thai signers under the age of 40 and signers who live in more urban areas of Thailand.
 TSL is the language used for the National Association of the Deaf in Thailand and other significant deaf organizations in Thailand.

 Ban Khor Sign Language is another indigenous sign language in Thailand, but in 2009, there were only 400 known native speakers.
 Ban Khor is a village sign language that was used in northeastern Thailand.
 It is a language isolate, which is a language that cannot be categorized into a larger language family.

 Ban Khor is a village in Thailand in the northeastern region of Thailand.
 In the early 20th century, there were no deaf people in Ban Khor, so sign language did not exist there.
 In the early 1930s, the deaf population in Ban Khor grew due to hereditary deafness in the population.
 BKSL began as a deaf community sign language but soon developed into a shared sign language.
 There is no way to know exactly how BKSL developed into a shared sign language, but in an interview, Mr. Doot, the oldest brother of his deaf family, says his siblings invented a type of sign because they couldn't speak.
 Overtime, it became a community sign language and later, shared sign.

 Some prominent people in Thai language emergence are Kamala Kraireuk and Maliwan Tammasaeng.
 Kamala Kraireuk invented fingerspelling in 1953 and earned her master's degree in Deaf studies.
 Maliwan Tammasaeng was the former director of the School for the Deaf and a board member on the Foundation for the Deaf.